David Valadao

-David Goncalves Valadao (/ˌvæləˈdeɪoʊ/ VAL-ə-DAY-oh; born April 14, 1977) is an American politician and dairy farmer serving as the U.S. representative for California's 22nd congressional district since 2023.
+David Goncalves Valadao (/ˌvæləˈdeɪoʊ/ VAL-ə-DAY-oh; born April 14, 1977) is an American politician and former dairy farmer serving as the U.S. representative for California's 22nd congressional district since 2023, previously representing California's 21st congressional district (2013-2019 and 2021-2023).
 His district comprises part of the San Joaquin Valley.
-A member of the Republican Party, Valadao first won election in 2012 in California's 21st congressional district.
-He narrowly lost in 2018 to TJ Cox, but was reelected in 2020.
-Before his election to Congress, Valadao served one term in the California State Assembly, representing the 30th district from 2010 to 2012.
+He is a member of the Republican Party.

-Valadao was one of ten Republicans who voted to impeach Donald Trump during Trump's second impeachment and one of two of those Republicans to be renominated and reelected, along with Dan Newhouse (WA-4).
+Valadao was first elected to the House of Representatives in 2012 to represent California's 21st congressional district.
+He was re-elected in 2014 and 2016, but narrowly lost re-election to TJ Cox in 2018.
+He was re-elected in a rematch against Cox in 2020.
+Prior to serving in Congress, Valadao served one term in the California State Assembly, representing the 30th district from 2010 to 2012.

-Valadao defeated Democratic nominee California assemblyman Rudy Salas for the 22nd congressional district in a rematch in 2024.
+A moderate Republican, Valadao was one of ten Republicans who voted to impeach Donald Trump during Trump's second impeachment and one of just two of that group to be renominated and reelected, along with Dan Newhouse.
+He was re-elected in 2022 and 2024.

 Early life and education

 Valadao was born and raised in Hanford, California.
 His parents are Portuguese immigrants; his father grew up on the Azores Islands.
 In a 2013 interview, Valadao said his parents were initially registered Democrats but later switched to the Republican Party.

 Valadao graduated from Hanford High School in 1995.
 From 1996 to 1998 he attended the College of the Sequoias in Visalia as a part-time student but did not graduate.